 To learn more, I have a full article about transparent materials in Blender.

 We can turn on and off help messages, but I honestly don’t know where these help messages appear.

 Enable Debug Output

-Turn this on if we want to write debug info to the console (a programming and development tool most won’t need).
+Turn this on if we want to write debug info to the console (a programming and development tool for Blender that most won’t need).

 Node Preview Shortcuts